umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Document-Types/index.md

     | Description | The main content of the page. |
     | Data Type   | Richtext Editor               |

-9. Click **Add Group** to create a new group called Footer.
+9. Select **Add Group** to create a new group called Footer.
 Repeat Steps 3 to 7 using the specification below:

     | Name        | Footer Text                      |
     |-------------|----------------------------------|